-IFRS does not require the preparation of interim financial statements.
+IFRS[®] Accounting Standards do not require the preparation of interim financial statements.
 Paragraph 36 in IAS 1 Presentation of Financial Statements only requires that:

-'An entity shall present a complete set of financial (including comparative information) at least annually'.
+'An entity shall present a complete set of financial statements (including comparative information) at least annually'.